-B2 Number and percent of waiver customers reassessed, as specified in the approved waiver, through the redetermination process of waiver eligibility every 12 months.
-N: Number of customers who were reassessed, as specified in the approved waiver, through the redetermination process every 12 months.
+B2: Number and percent of waiver customers reassessed, as specified in the approved waiver, through the redetermination process of waiver eligibility every 12 months.
+N: Number of waiver customers reassessed, as specified in the approved waiver, through the redetermination process of waiver eligibility every 12 months.
 D: Total Number of waiver customers who had reassessment due.